-- 1. Students must take the Missouri End-Of-Course tests for available courses once they complete the course successfully.
+1. Students must take the Missouri End-Of-Course tests for available courses once they complete the course successfully.
 End of Course tests required are English 2, Government, Algebra 1, and Biology.
+If a student earns an A, B, or C in Algebra 1 in middle school, then they should take Algebra 2 in 9th grade.
+If a student earns a D or F in Algebra 1 in middle school, then they should take Algebra 1 in 9th grade.

-If Algebra 1 is taken in middle school, then either Algebra 2 or Geometry must be taken in high school. - 2.
-A passing score on the Missouri and US Constitution test is required. - 3.
-A passing score on the provisions and principles of American Civics test will be required for students entering ninth grade after July 1, 2017.
+2. A passing score on the Missouri and US Constitution test is required.

+3. A passing score on the provisions and principles of American Civics test will be required for students entering ninth grade after July 1, 2017.